juancruza46/Memory-Card-Game-GothamCityEdition/README.md

 hide button
 Display timer at all times
-keep track of total games won/lost prompt user for a name style cards with number ; animation
+keep track of total games won/lost style cards with color strings